gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_jira_cloud.md

 ```

-The `[teleport]` section describes where is the teleport service running, and what keys should the plugin use to authenticate itself.
-Use the keys that you've generated [above in exporting your Certificate section](#Export access-plugin Certificate).
+The `[teleport]` section describes where the teleport service running, and what keys should the plugin use to authenticate itself.
+Use the keys that you've generated.

 The `[jira]` section requires a few things: